University College London (UCL) – Indian Institute of Science (IISc) Joint Call for Collaborative Projects and Exchange Activities

 8. Adjudication

-• Proposals received by IISc and UCL’s Global Engagement Office will be evaluated by a separate review at each institution.
+• Proposals received by IISc Office of International Relations and UCL’s Global Engagement Office will be evaluated by a separate review at each institution.
+This will be followed by a joint meeting to finalise the successful proposals.

 • Selection Criteria: Both internal review committees will assess each proposal according to the following criteria: